zikichombo/website/content/contrib/sponsor.md

 ### Paraphenalia
 We are looking forward to seeing some rockin, drum thwacking, deep rhythm dancin' and even Mozart-or-Yo-Yo-Ma-esque gophers.
-If you donate and send us a mail indicating you'd like to see your donation make some gophers rock out we'll task the money to an offer to engage Renée French, the original gopher (and plan9) designer to help.
+Designs welcome and we'd like to offer a prize to the winner.
+If you donate and send us a mail indicating you'd like to see your dontation make some gophers rock we'll task the money to this prize.